 In November 2022, the Company entered into a financing commitment for a \$2 million convertible loan facility ("Loan Facility" or "Loan") with Gleason & Sons LLC (the "Lender"), which is controlled by a significant shareholder of the Company.
-The Loan has a three-year term, and as per the original terms of the Loan Facility, was subject to interest ("Interest") at 15%, with Interest payments capitalized into the principal amount and due at the end of the Loan Facility from \$2 million to \$5 million.
+The Loan has a three-year term, and as per the original terms of the Loan Facility, was subject to interest ("Interest") at 15%, with Interest payments capitalized into the principal amount and due at the end of the Loan term.
+In April 2023, the Company and the Lender entered into an agreement to increase the Loan Facility from \$2 million to \$5 million.
 The Lender also agreed to modify the interest rate to a lower, floating rate (Secured Overnight Financing Rate (or "SOFR") + 7%), with a maximum interest rate of 12.5% p.a., as compared to the original rate of 15% p.a.
 All other terms remain the same.